Arc-1327/Day20-Notes/Day20.md

 ## Mathematical Transfor,s:
 * Logarithms:
-  - Used for reducing tailedness.
+  - Used for reducing tailedness or skewness.
-  - Compares larger values to the smaller ones to reduce skewness.
+  - Compares larger values to the smaller ones.
   - Cannot handle zero or negative values.

 * Fourier Transform(FTT):